Ramat Gan Safari: Local projects

 The Safari participates also in local captive breeding projects which support declining or extinct raptor populations in Israel.
-Over the years 2003-2012 the Safari bred griffon vultures and white-tailed sea eagles.
+Over the years 2003–2012 the Safari bred griffon vultures and white-tailed sea eagles.
 Six of the eagles were reared and released in the wild by the government Israel Nature and Parks Authority (INPA).
 A collaborative attempt of the Safari, INPA and the Jerusalem Biblical Zoo to release zoo bred sand cats in 2009 in the desert sands of Kibbutz Lotan was not successful.

 Elephants

 The outstanding breeding records for both African and Asian elephants are internationally acknowledged.
-The first African elephant 'Yossi' born in 1974 in the Safari, became a legendary breeding male.
+The first African elephant, Yossi, born in 1974 in the Safari, became a legendary breeding male.
 His first offspring were born in 1987, a remarkable year, since all six female African elephants delivered calves, two of them on the same day.

-The Asian elephants 'Motek' and 'Warda' had already begun breeding in the old Tel Aviv Zoo before being transferred to Ramat Gan.
+The Asian elephants Motek and Warda had already begun breeding in the old Tel Aviv Zoo before being transferred to Ramat Gan.

 As of 2013, 21 African and 14 Asian elephants were born (and survived) in the Safari.

 Rhinos

-In 1978 the first white rhino was born at the Safari; he was named 'Shalom' since he was born on the day of signing of the Camp David Peace Agreement.
+In 1978 the first white rhino was born at the Safari; he was named Shalom since he was born on the day of signing of the Camp David Peace Agreement.
 Since 1978 (and up to 2013), a total of 17 surviving rhino calves were born.
 As a commitment to breeding this highly endangered species two young females were imported from Pretoria Zoo in 2012.

 Hippos

 The hippo family grew from a pair originating in the old Tel Aviv Zoo and at its peak reached 40 animals.
-This is truly one of the largest and most spectacular herds for this species in a captive collection.

 Gorillas

 The current family group of gorillas, established in 1997, is well known for a stable social structure and its fertility.
-'Lukas' the male came from Apenheul Zoo in Apeldoorn, Netherlands while females 'Leah' and 'Anya' came from Frankfurt and Rotterdam Zoos.
+Lukas, the male, came from Apenheul Zoo in Apeldoorn, Netherlands, while females Leah and Anya came from Frankfurt and Rotterdam Zoos.
 As of 2013, nine surviving youngsters have been born and of these six have been sent to other zoos.